organicunity/chalkies.github.io/index.md

 Probably, unless you got a rejection notice.
 When in doubt, check the list archive.
 Some programs (like gmail) will not display the received version of a mail you sent, because they mark it as a duplicate.

-# Money

-The list accepts posts regarding goods, workshops & events that cost money, as long as money alternatives are offered, ie: work trade, no one turned away for lack of funds, suggested donation, trade/barter.
-For example:
-> Hi Chalkies, our co-op is offering a \_\_\_\_\_\_\_\_\_ workshop, its a 15.00 suggested donation for materials but no one will be turned away for lack of funds, here are all of the logistics and details
-{:.do}
-> Hi Chalk board friends, I’d like to trade my car for a bicycle, i’m also willing to consider hours trades from folks on timebank.sfbace.org or earn.timebanks.org…
-{:.do}
-Posts that are clearly for profit or promoting a for-profit activity (of either a business or individual) AND/OR do not offer any of the above payment options will be declined.

 # Rooms

 If you're a house looking for people: